PabloPineda6/Cypress_Learning/README.md

 1. Create a containing folder in your PC
 2. Open that folder with the explorer of Visual Studio Code

-## Project configuration and Cypress install
+### Project configuration and Cypress install
+1. Install Node Js and NPM using the URL https://nodejs.org/en/download/ 1.1.
+(Windows) After installation, the system will automatically create nodejs folder in this path “C:\Program Files (x86)” or “C:\Program Files “.
+    1.2.
+(Windows) Open Control Panel -> User Accounts -> Change my environmental variable and verify the path Variable value “C:\Program Files (x86)\nodejs” or “C:\Program Files \nodejs “.
+    1.3.
+(Windows) new => user = path => value = C:\Program Files (x86)\nodejs and after apply that and close Editor and restart it.
-1. Open the therminal and type: `npm init`, and fill the information required (any info can be eddited or added later in the package.json file)
+2. Open the therminal and type: `npm init`, -> and fill the information required (any info can be eddited or added later in the package.json file), so you can just click enter as meny times as required.
-2. Install Cypress by typing: `npm install cypress` (the version installed can be checked in the package.json file)
+3. Install Cypress by typing: `npm install cypress` (the version installed can be checked in the package.json file)

 - Delete option not used in the file package.json, under the option **"scripts"**: The option `"test": "echo "Error: no test specified" && exit 1"` won't be used, Let's delete it and place this two commands to configure how to run the project through the command window or terminal:
 ```